Bundle v1 — Satsignal .mbnt Receipt Spec

 Bundles MAY contain additional entries beyond this list.
 Verifiers MUST tolerate unknown entries (skip and continue) and MUST NOT treat their presence as a failure.
 Verifiers MUST NOT treat any unknown entry as proof material.

 canonical.json MUST be stored byte-identical to the canonicalized form whose SHA-256 was committed on-chain (Section 6).
-The compact-JCS encoding rule in Section 4.4 is what produces that form.
+The SCJ-v1 encoding rule in Section 4.4 is what produces that form.
 A bundle that re-pretty-prints canonical.json will not verify.

 2.1 Legacy entries